UTSC-CSCC01-Software-Engineering-I/term-group-project-c01w25-project-course-matrix/doc/sprint0/product_backlog.md

       - Minimum grade thresholds for program-specific courses.
       - Any additional criteria, such as co-op work terms.
     - Format the response in a clear, organized layout with sections like:
-      - Program Entry Requirements
+      - Program Entry Requirements.
-      - Graduation Credit Breakdown
+      - Graduation Credit Breakdown.
-      - Additional Criteria or Recommendations
+      - Additional Criteria or Recommendations.
     - Handle ambiguous program names by prompting the user to clarify (e.g., "Did you mean Computer Science Specialist or Computer Science Major?").
     - Provide quick links to official resources for more detailed program policies, if applicable.
     - Notify the user if information is incomplete or unavailable and offer further assistance (e.g., "Would you like help navigating the official website?").